-The Murchison Falls that occur along the Victoria Nile are the world’s most powerful waterfalls and a major highlight on any safari to Murchison Falls National Park that derives its name from these roaring falls.
+The Murchison Falls along the Victoria Nile are the world’s most powerful waterfalls and a major highlight on any Uganda safari to Murchison Falls National Park that derives its name from these roaring falls.
+Murchison Falls occur where the mighty Nile crushes through a 6m crack in the Bunyoro escarpment rock tumbling into a 40m canyon before it flows gently into Lake Albert.
 The falls are the most spectacular natural feature along the over 6500km course of river Nile to the Mediterranean Sea.
-Also known as Kabalega Falls, the Murchison Falls occur where the Victoria Nile explodes through a 6m wide gorge cut through the Bunyoro escarpment rock before it flows gently into Lake Albert.

 Viewing The Murchison Falls from the Top of the Falls Point

-Visitors to Murchison Falls National Park are able to view the mighty falls from the southern banks of the Nile, 12km off the junction on Para-Kicumbanyobo main road.
-Arriving at the car parking, a foot trail leads downhill to the waterfalls head to offer you stunning views of the wide voluminous Nile as it races into the narrow cleft in the escarpment wall.
+Viewing the Murchison Falls is a major highlight to any visitor to Murchison Falls NP.
+Access to the falls is on the southern banks following the main Para-Kicumbanyobo Gate road, turning at off at well signposted junction some 50km from the main gate or 40km from Para landing.
+From here, the falls will be 12km away.
+Arriving at the falls car parking, a foot trail leads downhill to the waterfalls head to offer you stunning views of the wide voluminous Nile as it races into the narrow cleft in the escarpment wall.
 The foot trail continues on to the top of the ridge allowing you to feel and appreciate the roar as the Nile explodes through a 40m long canyon to quietly flow into Lake Albert.

 On top of the fenced viewpoint, one gets glances of the Uhuru falls north of the Murchison Falls.
 A longer footpath from the car parking leads down to the Baker’s point down at the river and offers all-round views of the Murchison Falls and the wider Uhuru Falls that are separated by a lushly forested hill rock.
 The path returns through the main viewing point on top of the falls with views deep into the narrow canyon where the Nile crashes through with a sheer force creating the world’s most powerful waterfalls.